-Dynamic Search Ads are search ads generated automatically based on your website’s content.
-Google will crawl your website and create ads based on the content it finds.
-You don’t have to create separate ads for each keyword.
-As convenient as that is, having less control over the keywords and ad copy will be the downside.
+Dynamic Search Ads are automatically generated based on your website’s content.
+Google crawls your website and creates ads based on the content it finds.
+This means you don’t have to create separate ads for each keyword, which can save you a lot of time and effort.
+However, you have less control over the keywords and ad copy that Google will use.

-Responsive Search Ads, on the other hand, are created by you.
-You specify the headlines and descriptions for your ad, and Google will then use these to create your ad.
-You’ll have complete control over the keywords that trigger your ad and copy itself.
-And the downside of RSA becomes obvious right about now.
-You’ll have to research keywords and create compelling headlines and description texts.
+Responsive Search Ads are created by you.
+You specify the headlines and descriptions for your ad, and Google will then use these to create different combinations of ads.
+This gives you more control over the keywords and ad copy that your ads use, but it also takes more time and effort to create the ads upfront.

 DSAs can be the epitome of practicality for the average marketer.
 Let’s list all the benefits.

-DSAs can efficiently drive traffic to your website, especially if you have a large inventory of products or a complex website structure.
+Drive more traffic to your website: DSAs can help you reach more potential customers who are searching for products or services like yours.
+This is especially helpful if you have a large inventory of products or a complex website structure.

-They can be more expensive to set up and manage since they require ongoing optimization to be effective.
+Can be more expensive to set up and manage: DSAs can be more expensive to set up and manage than other types of ads.
+This is because they require ongoing optimization to be effective.

 How to create a new Search campaign with a Dynamic Ad Group in your Search campaign